Breast Lift Surgery / Mastopexy

 - Previous surgeries

-Your aesthetic surgeon will also:
+Your breast lift doctor will also:

 - Evaluate your general health status and any pre-existing health conditions or risk factors